We'll Come To You

 When life goes wrong, we fight for what’s right.

 In conference rooms and courtrooms, we do battle because we believe in the rights and power of the people.
-If you have knowledge about securities or commodities fraud of any kind and your case is valid, an experienced whistleblower attorney like the ones at the Louthian Law Firm can assess your case and help you file the necessary disclosure statement with the government.
+If you have knowledge about securities or commodities fraud of any kind and your case is valid, an experienced whistleblower attorney like the ones at the The Louthian Firm Accident & Injury Lawyers can assess your case and help you file the necessary disclosure statement with the government.
 In some instances, the government will intervene (take part in your lawsuit).
 A qualified attorney can help you structure your claims in such a way that the government will be persuaded to intervene, possibly increasing the likelihood that you will recover reward money.
 However, even if governmental parties decide not to intervene, it might still be advisable for you to pursue your case without their involvement.

 available 24/7